-We have more than 140 balloon launch sites, both main and back-up sites, across England, Scotland and Wales.
+We have around 140 balloon launch sites, both main and back-up sites, across England, Scotland and Wales.
 Please see our locations section for full details.

 During the day, the sun heats the ground which in turn heats the air above causing thermals or columns of rising air.
 These thermals cause updrafts and downdrafts which affect a pilot’s ability to safely control the balloon.
 Lower temperatures in late October mean these conditions are not as common, which can allow day flights to take place.

 Your pilot will confirm the exact time you need to arrive at the launch site for check-in on the Flight Information Line message.
 Check in times will vary throughout the year, depending on how many daylight hours we have (as we can't fly our big red balloons in the dark).

 Hot air balloons can’t be steered in the traditional sense and instead travel where the wind takes them, with skilled pilots controlling the altitude by heating the air inside the balloon.
 How far you’ll fly depends on the wind speed.
 It also depends on how long it takes the pilot to find a suitable landing spot.
 You could fly a relatively short distance or as far as 20-30 miles.

 Hot air balloons can’t be steered so they travel on the wind and you never know where exactly you’re going to land.
 The pilot will start looking for a suitable landing site after around 45 minutes.
 The ground crew will track the balloon on the ground and aim to arrive shortly after landing.